P2Pigeon/pigeon-app/SECURITY.md

 Security is very important to us.

-If you have discovered a security issue, please contact hello@p2pigeon.com directly.
+If you have discovered a security issue, please contact pigeon.cx@proton.me directly.
 Please refrain from directly creating a GitHub issue and publicly disclosing the vulnerability.
 We prefer a Coordinated Vulnerability Disclosure (CVD) to properly understand and fix the root cause problem.

 Your report should include: